FronTendency/Gallery_for_cardputerADV/README.md

 - Simple Setup: No complex configuration needed.
 - SD Card Support: Loads images from a specific folder.
 - Optimized for Cardputer: Tailored for the device's display.
+- Multi-Folder Navigation: Organize your shots into albums.
 ## 🎉 What's New
+- 📁 Folder Support: You can now create multiple albums inside the /Pictures directory.
+- 🗂️ Folder Selection Menu: Press the - ' -  key to switch between your photo folders.
+- 🖼️ Redesigned UI: All menu panels have been completely overhauled for a cleaner look.
-- 🖼️Support for three image formats: jpg, png, bmp.
+- 🖼️ Format Support: jpg, png, bmp.
-- ℹ️Additional file information available by pressing the 'L' key.
+- ℹ️ File Info: Press L to see format, weight, and filename.
-- ⚙️Performance improvements and bug fixes.
+- ⚙️ Performance improvements and bug fixes.

 ## 🚀 How to Use